-If you haven't heard of AirBnB, then where have you been?
+If you haven't heard of the idea of renting out a house or a condo on the internet, then where have you been?
 The "sharing economy" that has seen amazing growth in the last decade means that you as a traveler have more options at a variety of different price ranges.
+Companies like VRBO and Airbnb have made this type of accommodation even more popular in recent years, especially because having your own place usually means that you get more space, more privacy, and more amenities.
 In many cities, these apartments for rent can be expensive, but cheaper options can be found.
 For families, apartments and vacation rentals are often a great choice because you can get more space for the kids, plus a kitchen to cook your meals.
-Some also come with swimming pools and other added benefits.
+Some also come with swimming pools and other added features.

 Keep in mind that many of these rental apartments might be in someone's home, or rented out for only part of the year.
 Otherwise, they might be apartments built for residents and not vacationers, or vice-versa.
 The point is to know what you're getting before you book, so check out all of the reviews and photos beforehand.